devoworm/Proposals-Public-Lectures/GSoC/2021/planned-project-1.md

-# Upgrading DevoLearn
+Upgrading DevoLearn 0.2.0:
+Devolearn was created during Google Summer of Code 2020, and is now a standalone program (PyPi repository: https://pypi.org/project/devolearn/).
+DevoLearn is a pre-trained deep learning model for the segmentation of microscopy images.
+It is specialized for the analysis of 2-D slices of C. elegans embryogenesis, although it can be useful in the analysis of embryogenesis in other species.
+This project will focus on creating benchmarks for performance, and testing the model on a broad range of data sets.
+You goals will be to improve performance, enhance functionality (via a graphical user interface), and perhaps add additional pre-trained models to the DevoLearn library.

-There would be 4 key elements in this project:
+## There would be 4 key elements in this project:
 * Improving the current models
 * Training and adding more useful models
 * Improving usability